anirudhjak06/Medical-Express/README.md

 # Medical Express
-Hello all, I am Anirudh from Indian Institute of Information Technology, Sri City.
+Hello all, I am Anirudh Jakhotia from Indian Institute of Information Technology, Sri City.
 This is my project submission for Future Ready Talent Internship.

 ## Industry: